GRV96/file_tree/README.md

 ## ENGLISH

 Package `dirtree` allows to make a representation of a directory tree and write it in a text file.
-A directory tree contains items of two types: directories and files.
+A directory tree contains two item types: directories and files.

 ### Text representation of a directory tree